No-man1234/UIUonePoint/README.md

 **Q: Database connection errors?**
 - Verify MySQL is running and credentials in `DatabaseConnection.java` are correct.
+- This project uses the MySql in "4306" port instead of regular "3306" port.
 - Ensure the schema is imported and tables exist.

 **Q: UI not displaying correctly?**